Manakin Sabot, Virginia

-Manakin Sabot, consisting of the villages of Manakin and Sabot, is an unincorporated community in Goochland County, Virginia, United States.
+Manakin Sabot, consisting of the villages of Manakin and Sabot, is an affluent unincorporated community in Goochland County, Virginia, United States.
 It is located northwest of Richmond in the Piedmont and is part of the Greater Richmond region.

 History

-Among the earliest European settlers in the Piedmont were several hundred French Huguenots, Protestant religious refugees who had emigrated via London in 1700 and 1701 on the promise of land from the Crown.
-While they had expected to be settled near existing settlements of Jamestown or in Lower Norfolk County, officials gave them land in areas 20 miles above the falls of the James River at areas previously occupied by the Native American Monacan people.
-This tribe spoke a Siouan language, as did other tribes of the uplands.
-One French settlement in Powhatan County became known as Manakin Town (after the native tribe); two villages in Goochland were Manakin and Sabot.
+Prior to the arrival of European colonists, the area was settled by the Native American Monacan people, who constructed a village called Mowhemcho above the falls of the James River.
+It was the easternmost village of their confederacy as noted on a map of Virginia in 1612 by Capt.
+John Smith.
+They were Siouan-speaking, like other tribes of the uplands.

-The colony of Manakin was created by a grant of 10,000 acres of land in Virginia from the English King William III in 1699 to the Marquis Olivier de la Muce, a Huguenot and French aristocrat who had been imprisoned in the Castle of Nantes on the Isle of Re prior to escaping to England some ten years earlier.
-The land was for a Huguenot settlement to be established on the banks of the James River.
+However, by 1699, that village had been abandoned.
+In that year the English King William III granted 10,000 acres of land in Virginia from to the Marquis Olivier de la Muce, a French aristocrat and Huguenot who had been imprisoned in the Castle of Nantes on the Isle of Re before escaping to England some ten years earlier.
+Fellow Huguenots ultimately created the colony of Manakin on the banks of the James River in the cleared former location of the former native village.

+Thus by 1701 several hundred Protestant religious refugees emigrated to the Virginia colony via London based on the land promised from the British Crown.
 Four debarkations left Southampton for Virginia in the summer of 1699, with a total of more than 500 people.
-Names of three of the ships are known - "Pierre and Anthony" (Galley of London), "Le Nasseau" and "Mary and Ann".
+Names of three of the ships are known: Pierre and Anthony (Galley of London), Le Nasseau and Mary and Ann.
 Four Huguenot ministers travelled with the expedition: Reverends James Fontaine, Behjamin de Joux, Louis Latane and Claude Philip de Richebourg.
 The names of two surgeons are also known: Doctors Chastaine and Paul Micou.
+While they had expected to be settled near existing settlements of Jamestown or in Lower Norfolk County (both in the Tidewater region), officials gave them land in areas 20 miles above the falls of the James River in the Piedmont then sparsely occupied by the Monacan.
+One French settlement in Powhatan County became known as Manakin Town (after the native tribe); two villages in Goochland were Manakin and Sabot.